sergaym/ai_growth_operator/backend/playground/README.md

    - Company description
    - Target audience
    - Product description
+   - OpenAI model (optional, defaults to gpt-4-turbo)

 4. The script will generate a 1-minute commercial ad script based on your inputs.

 ### Example Input
 - **Company**: "EcoTech Solutions is a sustainable technology company focused on reducing carbon footprints through innovative smart home devices."
 - **Target Audience**: "Environmentally conscious homeowners aged 30-45 with above-average income who value technology and sustainability."
 - **Product**: "The EcoSmart Thermostat learns your habits and automatically adjusts temperature settings to minimize energy usage while maintaining comfort, saving users an average of 30% on heating and cooling costs."
+- **Model**: "gpt-4-turbo" (or any other OpenAI model like "gpt-3.5-turbo" for faster, cheaper results)